 Your physician will go over your results with you but understand that if you are diagnosed with gestational diabetes, it does not mean all will not turn out well for you and your baby.
 However, if you do have gestational diabetes, it’s vital to maintain regularly scheduled prenatal checkups.

 Your team of experts are well-trained in the field of obstetrics.
-Your care includes a collaboration of physicians, certified nurse midwives, physician assistants, nurse practitioners and certified ultra-sonographers.
+Your care includes a collaboration of physicians, certified nurse midwives, physician associates, nurse practitioners and certified ultra-sonographers.
 We are here to help keep you and your baby healthy.

 Call us today at 770.720.7733 or schedule an appointment online.